 - Smoothie Pop Molds (a.k.a.
 Ice Pop Makers).
 We freeze smoothies, yogurt and applesauce in these molds and then wedge them into the Ziplock divided containers where they partially defrost by lunchtime.
 To learn more about how these molds work check out my recent post all about them.

 - Fun Toothpicks.
 It’s hard to resist a sandwich if there is a bumble bee toothpick sticking out of it.
 I always keep my eyes open for cute toothpicks, and I usually have good luck finding them around the different holidays at Target or anytime at Party City.
-Here are some fun and colorful Martha Stewart picks that I found on Amazon.
+Here are some fun and colorful Martha Stewart picks.

 - Biodegradable or Reusable Baggies.
 Yes plastic throwaway bags are quick and easy, but I am going to try to be better about not using them this year.
-Some great alternatives are “monster” Wexy bags, which are biodegradable, or these colorful fabric Appleberry Attic reusable bags.
-I just ordered some of the Appleberry ones so I can try them out…I’ll let you know how it goes!
+Some great alternatives are “monster” Wexy bags, which are biodegradable or these reusable bags from neat-os, which I think most resemble the ziplocs we are all know and love!

 - Silicone Cups/Muffin Liners.
 These liners are great for both baking muffins (because they are non-stick, colorful and reusable!) and also for adding some cuteness to your child’s lunchbox by holding side items like fruit or trail mix.
 Note we use both standard and jumbo sizes depending on our needs.